 Response

 The public comment period was not extended.
 The reference to a deadline extension on the DEQ website was posted in error.
-Upon receipt of this comment, DEQ corrected the error on the website on May 15th.
-DEQ also provided the correct deadline to the commentator on the day the comment was received.
+Upon receipt of this comment, DEQ corrected the error on the website on May 15.
+It also provided the correct deadline directly to the commenter.

 Comment 2